 Whether preparing your property to rent for the first time or again after a tenant leaves, there are things to take care of to make the property rent-ready.
-With plenty of rental choices, make your property the one everyone wants to rent with our 10 tips for getting your property rent-ready.
+With plenty of rental choices, make your property the one everyone wants to rent with our checklist of 10 tips for getting your property rent-ready.

 A Thorough Check